 If you’re looking to move into this growing field, here’s what companies are looking for in their entry-level Audiovisual technicians.

 When you enter the AV field, you’ll need a propensity for working with electrical equipment since the AV space requires you to work with different audio, video, and computer technology.

 There are several related fields that can help make the shift into AV easier, such as:

 - Digital Media Technology

-While work in these areas does not necessarily prepare you for the particulars of AV tech, they do give you a working knowledge of some of the equipment, as well as the vocabulary of the field.
+While working in these areas does not necessarily prepare you for the particulars of an AV technician job, they do give you a working knowledge of some of the Audio Visual equipment, as well as the vocabulary of the field.

-With the right set of qualifications, and an interest in working on the user end, being an AV tech can be a most rewarding career trajectory.
+With the right set of qualifications, and an interest in working on the user end, being an AV technician can be a most rewarding career trajectory.